V-Squared/V-Squared.github.io/products/vizdom/intro.md

 Almost every problem has a solution, but it may be difficult to envision.
 It often takes persistence, creativity, observational skills, and a willingness to think outside of the box to find your path to success.

-Moving on to a more complex example:{:.text-center}
+Moving on to a more complex example:
+{:.text-center}

 ![]({{site.baseurl}}/images/comics/intro/premature-discipline.png)